-Sure, in this day and age, you can do just about everything via cellphone or computer—think virtual tours and online chats, which allow you to apartment shop from the comfort of your couch.
+Sure, in this day and age, you can do just about everything via your cell phone or computer—think virtual tours and online chats, which allow you to apartment shop and view from the comfort of your couch.
 Though these are helpful tools for renters, you should definitely consider looking beyond online listings, at least for the top contenders.

 Moreover, in addition to having IRL fun along the way, there are a few more apartment shopping tips to keep in mind once you’ve narrowed down your options.
-If, by chance, you have already successfully limited your search to Farmington Hills, then here are five keys to remember while looking for affordable apartments to rent in the area.
+If, by chance, you have already successfully limited your search to Farmington or Farmington Hills apartments, then here are five keys to remember while looking for an affordable apartment to rent in the area.

 Be Realistic With Your Overall Budget

 First and foremost, you need to be realistic with your budget.
-Don’t fall in love with the penthouse apartment in Farmington Hills MI if you cannot afford it.
-Instead, find a place that fits your needs without exceeding your budget.
-Remember, you need to be able to put down the security deposit and first month’s rent (possibly last month’s rent as well).
+Don’t fall in love with the 2 bed or 3 bed penthouse apartment in Farmington or Farmington Hills MI if you cannot afford it.
+Instead, find a studio apartment that fits your needs without exceeding your budget.
+Remember, you need to be able to put down the security deposit and first month’s average rent (possibly last month’s average rent as well).
 Additionally, there may be pet fees, utilities, carport/parking fees, and more.
 A realistic budget should be able to accommodate those costs.

-The good news is that there are several reasonably priced, quality apartments available in Farmington Hills like Botsford Place Terrace Apartments.
-Here, you can easily find contemporary 1, 2, and 3-bedroom apartments that are competitively priced, well-kept, and near affordable conveniences.
+The good news is that there are several reasonably priced, quality apartments available in Farmington Hills, like Botsford Place Terrace Apartments.
+Here, you can easily find contemporary studio 1 bed, 2 bed, and 3 bed units for rent that are competitively priced, compared to the average rent in the area, along with being well-kept and near affordable conveniences.

-To ensure you are looking at quality apartments in Farmington Hills MI, you should visit the place in person.
+To ensure you are looking at a quality apartment in Farmington or Farmington Hills MI, you should visit the place in person.
 While there, take note of the apartment’s general condition — helpful tip: request to see an unrented unit, not just the show unit.
 If there are any cosmetic issues, they should be minor and already on their way to being fixed.

 Along those same lines, it is highly recommended that you take a look around the entryway or hallway of your potential apartment complex.
 If these areas aren’t being kept-up (cleaned, vacuumed, free of debris, secure, etc.), this could be cause for concern.
 Common areas should also be well lit, and shared facilities should be working, i.e. if the pool hasn’t been open for the last five years, that’s a red flag.

-Other issues to look out for include broken AC-units, lead paint, water damage, broken fixtures or appliances, electrical problems, or health and safety concerns.
+Other issues to look out for include broken air conditioning washer dryer in unit, lead paint, water damage, broken fixtures or appliances, electrical problems, or health and safety concerns.

 Ask About Apartment Policies

 It’s helpful to keep yourself apprised of all policies.
-For instance, many apartment complexes allow pets; however, there tend to be some conditions.
+For instance, many apartment complexes dog friendly-cat friendly; however, there tend to be some conditions.
 Frequently, these conditions mean paying a pet deposit (sometimes this is non-refundable), monthly pet fees/rent, and adhering to a variety of limitations (number of pets, breed, weight, etc.).

 You should also find out what exactly is or isn’t included with your potential apartment.
 Take the issue of utility costs.
 Most apartments come with a few utilities included.
 Nonetheless, it is rarely all of the utility costs.
-So, don’t assume that just because water and air-conditioning are included in the rent that gas, sewer, garbage, or electricity are covered too.
+So, don’t assume that just because water and air conditioning are included in the apartment rent in Farmington or Farmington Hills, that gas, sewer, garbage, or electricity are covered too.
 Ultimately, your landlord should clearly state in the lease agreement what costs are covered or included in the rent.

 Another standard apartment policy to inquire about is your use and enjoyment.
 Often landlords vary when it comes to allowing satellite dishes, grills on patios/balconies, storage, painting of walls, parking, and the number of guests permitted at any given time.
 As a result, you should always ask upfront what exactly is allowed and make sure it is again clearly stated in the lease agreement.